Click on the links below to skip to your preferred section:

 2.1.1 - What information technology is protected by copyright?

-Copyright is currently a primary source of protection for software programs, user manuals, databases, websites and other information technology works in Canada, provided that they meet the requirements of the federal Copyright Act.
-To be the subject-matter of copyright, the work must be “original,” meaning that it originated from the author and that skill and judgment were used in its creation.
-Further, for a work to garner copyright protection in Canada it must be fixed.
+Copyright is currently a primary source of protection for software programs, user manuals, databases, websites and other information technology works in Canada.
+However, to be the subject matter of copyright and consequently garner protection, the work must meet the requirements of the federal Copyright Act.
+The work must be “original,” meaning that it originated from the author and that skill and judgment were used in its creation.
+Further, it must be fixed.
 The fixation requirement with respect to information technology is generally easily met.
-As of December 30, 2022, the term of copyright protection in Canada has extended to 70 years; this 20-year extension is not retroactive.
+Since December 30, 2022, the term of copyright protection in Canada has extended to 70 years; this 20-year extension is not retroactive.

 Computer programs are protected under the Copyright Act as literary works.
 Canadian courts have recognized that the writing of a computer program uses sufficient skill and judgment and therefore computer programs will typically meet the minimal originality requirement to obtain protection under the Copyright Act.
 Updates or enhancements to software are subject to independent copyright protection.
 The fact that a computer program is created using well-known programming techniques or contains unoriginal elements may not be a bar to copyrightability if the program as a whole is original.